 - Now fold each side of the jacket inwards so a quarter of the jacket is facing inwards on either side

 - Fold the trousers in half twice, so they’re a quarter of their size

 - Place the trousers at the top part of the jacket

 - Fold the remaining part of the jacket over the trousers so now you have the bottoms inside the folded blazer

 - Remove any creases and flip over again, so the front of the jacket and its lapels are facing you

 The Wraparound Method

-This alternative approach also finds a way to bundle up jacket and trousers with an effective wraparound technique.
+This alternative approach also finds a way to bundle up jackets and trousers with an effective wraparound technique.
 This works for suitcases or even carrying your suit in a duffel bag.